 To the extent that a portion of a Saudi-domiciled corporate entity is owned by non-GCC foreigners, a corresponding portion of the entity's profits will be subject to tax at a rate of 20 per cent on such profits.
 The portion of the entity's profits corresponding to the ownership by Saudi and GCC shareholders will continue to be subject to zakat at a rate of 2.5 per cent.

 The Saudi Arabian tax and zakat regulations provide for the look through of ownership shareholdings in a Saudi Arabian company from a GCC state to determine whether such shareholding should be subject to income tax.
 This means that if any of the corporate shareholders in a Saudi-domiciled corporate structure that targets Saudi investments has any non-GCC foreign shareholders, the Saudi-domiciled company will be liable to pay income tax to the extent that its ultimate owners are non-GCC foreigners.

-Additionally, in June 2016, the Cabinet approved the introduction of a tax on undeveloped real estate.
-While the implementing regulations for the tax are still being introduced, the government intends to impose a 2.5 per cent annual tax on the value of undeveloped urban land.
+Additionally, in June 2016, the Cabinet approved the introduction of a tax on undeveloped real estate which imposes a 2.5 per cent annual tax on the value of undeveloped urban land.

 ii Withholding tax

 A withholding tax is payable on payments for income derived from Saudi Arabia made to non-Saudi nationals and companies.
 Withholding tax will not apply to non-Saudis who are resident in Saudi Arabia or have a permanent establishment in Saudi Arabia.